korben-info/wp-algolia/readme.txt

 License: MIT
 License URI: https://github.com/LeoColomb/wp-algolia/blob/master/LICENSE

-WordPress plugin to use Algolia as a search engine.
+A (unofficial) WordPress plugin to use Algolia as a search engine.

 == Description ==